EPCAM (Lynch Syndrome): Cancer Treatment

 Cancer Treatment for People with Inherited Mutations

-The following are examples of situations where an mutation may play a part in treatment decision-making.
+The following are examples of situations where an EPCAM mutation may play a part in treatment decision-making:

 treatment

-Most cancers in people with an inherited mutation will have a tumor known as “" or "MSI-H" ().
-This indicates that the tumor has a feature known as "," which is also known by the abbreviations or .
-Testing tumors for or can be important, because these tumors are more likely to respond to agents known as immune checkpoint inhibitors.
+Most cancers in people with an inherited EPCAM mutation will have a tumor biomarker known as “" or "MSI-H" ().
+This biomarker indicates that the tumor has a feature known as "," which is also known by the abbreviations or .
+Testing tumors for mismatch repair deficiency or MSI-High can be important, because these tumors are more likely to respond to immunotherapy agents known as immune checkpoint inhibitors.

 MSI-H colorectal cancer

-- In people with 2 colorectal cancer, MSI-H cancers have a good prognosis and may not benefit from 5-flourouracil (chemotherapy used in colorectal cancer) therapy.
+- In people with 2 colorectal cancer, MSI-H cancers have a good prognosis and may not benefit from 5-fluorouracil (chemotherapy used in colorectal cancer) therapy.

-- People with 2 or 3 rectal cancer that is MSI-H, may benefit from treatment (before surgery) with Jemperli (dostarlimab).
+- People with stage 2 or stage 3 rectal cancer that is MSI-H, may benefit from treatment (before surgery) with Jemperli (dostarlimab).

 Advanced MSI-H colorectal cancer